-Externalities can be more or less established in the society as: (a) those that are already paid by someone along the value chain and are not included in the market transaction, for example municipal waste disposal, health costs, increased safety features of a product beneficial for the society (e.g. pedestrian protection), job security, and benefits of improved infrastructure for society, (b) those that can be monetized, are not intentionally paid, benefited, or gained by someone, and are not included in the market transaction (e.g. impacts from CO_2 emissions), (c) those that can be monetized, are not included in market transaction (e.g. free rider), and (d) those that are difficult to monetize (e.g. the aesthetic value of a species or product, or wellness) [13].
+Externalities can be more or less established in the society as: (a) those that are already paid by someone along the value chain and are not included in the market transaction, for example municipal waste disposal, health costs, increased safety features of a product beneficial for the society (e.g. pedestrian protection), job security, and benefits of improved infrastructure for society, (b) those that can be monetized, are not intentionally paid, benefited, or gained by someone, and are not included in the market transaction (e.g. impacts from CO_2 emissions), (c) those that can be monetized, are intentionally benefited by an actor, and are not included in market transaction (e.g. free rider), and (d) those that are difficult to monetize (e.g. the aesthetic value of a species or product, or wellness) [13].